shesharpnl/hackathon-2023.vanilla-js.base-example/README.md

 ## Contributing

 Contributions to this project are welcome!
-If you find a bug, have a feature request, or want to contribute code, please follow these guidelines:
+We accept PRs from existing community members and individuals that identify as an underrepresented gender in tech.
+[Read more about contributing to SheSharp projects.](https://github.com/shesharpnl/.github/blob/main/CONTRIBUTING.md#contributing-guidelines) If you find a bug, have a feature request, or want to contribute code, please follow these guidelines:

 1. Fork the repository and clone it to your local machine.
 2. Create a new branch for your changes: `git checkout -b my-branch-name`